 Chances are, your organization experienced some panic in 2018 when attempting to comply with GDPR.
 (You weren’t alone: Countless companies weren’t prepared for GDPR compliance.)

-Now that you’ve had practice, so to speak, ensuring CCPA compliance should be a cinch.
-All you need is the right consent management platform or functionality in place for your brand.
+If you operate in California (or plan to once the measure is signed into law), CCPA compliance should be a top priority.
+Chances are, your leadership team has recognized as much already.
+Now all you need is the right consent management platform or functionality in place for your brand.

 Consent management: Simple with the right solution